 The NSP at the University of Illinois at Urbana-Champaign is an interdisciplinary program of study and research leading to the doctoral degree.

 We offer a rigorous yet flexible program designed to foster the growth of the student through research activities, close interactions with faculty, and exposure to top neuroscientists through our seminar series and attendance at professional meetings.

 Recognizing that there are many paths to success in neuroscience, the program imposes few specific requirements.
 Students design their own programs leading to the Ph.D., with oversight by faculty committees ensuring appropriate depth and breadth of training.
 The NSP has over 85 affiliated faculty from more than 20 departments, and over 60 students, studying the brain from a broad range of perspectives.

 Training in ethics is also required.
-The requirement is met by completing the ethics portion of the Professional Skills and Ethics seminar course (NEUR 520 Section PDP), together with additional workshops on core topics in ethics (MCB 580, Section A - Res Ethics & Responsibilities or CB 552, Section A - Ethics in Toxicology).
+The requirement is met by completing the ethics portion of the Professional Skills and Ethics seminar course (NEUR 520 Section PDP), together with an additional approved ethics course on core topics in ethics (MCB 580, Section A - Res Ethics & Responsibilities or CB 552, Section A - Ethics in Toxicology).
 This is a minimum requirement.
-Students are encouraged to take advantage of opportunities for ethics training at Illinois and off campus, throughout their graduate careers.
+Students are encouraged to take advantage of ethics training opportunities on and off campus, throughout their graduate careers.

 Numerous other courses are available from the Neuroscience Program and through other departments.
 For more information, please see the complete Class Schedule for Fall 2012, or the Course Catalog.